MaicoLeberle/QuotesBot/README.md

 # QuotesBot
 Configurable Telegram bot that schedules motivational quotes.
-Implemented with the python-telegram-bot Telegram API library.
+Implemented with the python-telegram-bot API library.